atom/language-pegjs/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # PEG.js language support in Atom

 Adds syntax highlighting to PEG.js files in Atom.